siyarvurucu/gym-macm/README.md

     obs, rewards = env.step(actions)
 ```

-2) Providing actors for each agent at the creation of the environment
+2) Providing actors for each agent at the creation of the environment:

 ```python
 from Box2D import b2Color